armel-31/pico-station/README.md

 The aim of this project is to propose open code in C for the [Raspberry Pi Pico](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html), to integrate several environnemental sensors into your embedded systems ([Pimoroni breakouts](https://shop.pimoroni.com/)).

 ## Purpose of this open source code sensors
 As world climate is changing fastly, environnement is becoming more and more un-predictable.
-Integrating these sensors into a low consumption embedded systems is an opportunity to measure and evaluate what's happen in your environnement, for better decision taking.
+Integrating these sensors into low consumption and connected embedded systems is an opportunity to measure and evaluate what's happening in real time in your environnement, for better decision taking.

 **Therefore, don't hesitate to bring your contribution to these project and broadcast widely this open-source code.**

 ## Why using the Raspberry Pico ?
-The micro-controller is cheap, widely available, energy low comsumption and powerful (100MHz and dual core).
+The Raspberry Pico micro-controller is cheap, widely available, energy low comsumption and powerful (Dual Core ARM0+ clock at 133MHz - 2MB Flash Memory).
 It integrates several interfaces (UART, I2C, SPI) to match all needs for for I/O and sensors.

+Moreover, a wide community is behind this MCU as you can find [API documentation](https://raspberrypi.github.io/pico-sdk-doxygen/modules.html) and [examples](https://github.com/raspberrypi/pico-examples).

 ## Why developping in C/C++ ?
-C progamming is a very well optimized langage for embedded systems : low consumption, robust, compiled, widely used...
+C progamming is a very well optimized and robust langage for embedded systems : low consumption, compiled, many low level libraries, widely used...

 ## List of developped devices for the station